surma/surma.dev/content/things/compile-js.md

 transpiler supports a miniscule subset of JavaScript and is in no way compliant to any ECMAScript standard.
 It _could_ be, but as of now it's not.

-If you want to inspect the generated C++ code, run `jsxx --emit-cpp`.
+If you want to inspect the generated C++ code, pass the `--emit-cpp` flag.

 Anyhow, I don't think this particular approach is worth pursuing any further.
 To explain why I think that, I suppose I should explain how this approach